celer-network/sgn-networks/docs/validator.md

 sgnops init-candidate --commission-rate <commission-rate> --min-self-stake <min-self-stake> --rate-lock-period <rate-lock-period>
 ```

 Wait for the transaction to be confirmed.
+Refer to the [CLI doc](https://github.com/celer-network/sgn/blob/master/docs/sgnops/sgnops_init-candidate.md) and [design doc](https://www.celer.network/docs/celercore/sgn/architecture.html#become-a-validator) for more details.
+Note that `rateLockPeriod + currentBlockNum = rateLockEndTime`

 2. Delegate CELR to the candidate:

 ```sh
 sgnops delegate --candidate <candidate-eth-address> --amount <delegate-amount>
 ```

+Wait for the transaction to be confirmed.
+Refer to the [CLI doc](https://github.com/celer-network/sgn/blob/master/docs/sgnops/sgnops_delegate.md) and [design doc](https://www.celer.network/docs/celercore/sgn/architecture.html#delegate-stake) for more details.

 3. Note that it will take some time for the existing SGN validators to sync your new validator from
 the mainchain.
 Afterwards, verify your validator status: